montagestudio/docs.montagestudio.com/montage-studio/ide-at-a-glance.md

 >**Note**: Montage Studio is beta software.
 Our team of engineers updates the code base on a daily basis, so some screenshots may not accurately reflect what is in the current build.

+>Also, Montage Studio is optimized for Google Chrome.
+We are working on optimizing support for other browsers.
+If you are using Montage Studio in Safari or Firefox, we welcome your [feedback](mailto:feedback@montagestudio.com).

 ## Leverage the Power of the MontageJS Framework

 MontageJS is an open source client-side framework for building scalable, easy-to-maintain web applications.
 It was built from the ground up to help solve common challenges of building complex applications and features: